Enalean/tuleap/plugins/program_management/adr/glossary.md

 A `value-object` interface always has a matching `Proxy` implementation.
 It is a way to circumvent the rule that forbids `Domain` classes from depending on other plugins or Tuleap Core classes (see [ADR-0002 Hexagonal Architecture][1]).

-For example, we want to build a `UserIdentifier` from a `\PFUser`.
+For example, we want to build a `UserIdentifier` from a `\PFUser` (to provide guarantees that `UserIdentifier` is valid, see [ADR-0003 Static factory method pattern][2]).
 Since `\PFUser` is a class from Tuleap core, we cannot write a class like `UserIdentifier` in the Domain, as this would break the rule.
 To work around this, we have a value-object interface `UserIdentifier` in the Domain, and an implementation of this interface `UserProxy` in the Adapters namespace.
 Since the implementation is in Adapters, it can be built from `\PFUser`.
 Domain classes never use the Proxy directly, but depend on the value-object interface, which is also in the Domain.

 It can also be used to map Events from other plugins.